-Many reliable observations of neutron stars come from X-ray emission, either from electromagnetic radiation from pulsars or thermal emission in quiescent low-mass X-ray binaries (qLMXBs). qLMXBs are particularly desirable to place strong constraints on neutron star structure as they are likely to have low magnetic fields (10^{8-9} G) , resulting in minimal effects on the radiation transport or temperature distribution on the star's surface [38-40].
-Additionally, these binaries are identified in globular clusters where distances, ages, and reddening are well-constrained [41].
-The distinctive soft thermal spectra from these sources come from a long-lived thermal glow resulting from heat stored in the deep crust of the neutron stars within the binary system during accretion, which is then re-radiated from the whole surface when accretion stops [42].
+Many reliable observations of neutron stars come from X-ray emission, either from electromagnetic radiation from pulsars or thermal emission in quiescent low-mass X-ray binaries (qLMXBs). qLMXBs are particularly desirable to place strong constraints on neutron star structure as they are likely to have low magnetic fields $(10^{8-9} \text{ G})$ , resulting in minimal effects on the radiation transport or temperature distribution on the star's surface [27, 40, 41].
+Additionally, these binaries are identified in globular clusters where distances, ages, and reddening are well-constrained [42].
+The distinctive soft thermal spectra from these sources come from a long-lived thermal glow resulting from heat stored in the deep crust of the neutron stars within the binary system during accretion, which is then re-radiated from the whole surface when accretion stops [43].
 For the context of this work, the inference of EOS will come from simulated thermal spectra from qLMXBs.

-Observation of neutron star emission, whether X-ray or gravitational wave, has long served as a way to constrain mass and radius for neutron stars (eg. [43, 44]), but uncertainties arise in the inference of these properties for a variety of reasons.
+Observation of neutron star emission, whether X-ray or gravitational wave, has long served as a way to constrain mass and radius for neutron stars (e.g. [44, 45]), but uncertainties arise in the inference of these properties for a variety of reasons.
 In the case of X-ray radiation from qLMXBs, constraints on mass and radius are determined by fitting the emitted spectrum with an appropriate atmosphere model (where the surface composition is known or can be determined by the X-ray spectrum) and combining the spectroscopic measurements with the distance of the source.
-Models for thermal X-ray radiation are based on a light-element atmosphere, as the lightest element that is present in the atmosphere floats to the top due to rapid gravitational settling on neutron star surfaces [38].
+Models for thermal X-ray radiation are based on a light-element atmosphere, as the lightest element that is present in the atmosphere floats to the top due to rapid gravitational settling on neutron star surfaces [27].
 Atmospheric models used on X-ray spectra from qLMXBs gave the first broad constraints on neutron star radius, and more modern analyses of X-ray spectra have provided tighter constraints on both radius and EOS.

-he high-resolution imaging and spectroscopy of NASA's Chandra X-ray Observatory have provided powerful insight into neutron star properties like cooling [45, 46], mass and radius [38], and binary mergers of exotic stars [47].
-Chandra's telescope contains a system of four pairs of mirrors that focus incoming X-ray photons to the Advanced CCD Imaging Spectrometer (ACIS), which measures the energy of each incoming Xray.
+The high-resolution imaging and spectroscopy of NASA's Chandra X-ray Observatory have provided powerful insight into neutron star properties like cooling [46, 47], mass and radius [27], and binary mergers of exotic stars [48].
+Chandra's telescope contains a system of four pairs of mirrors that focus incoming X-ray photons to the Advanced CCD Imaging Spectrometer (ACIS), which measures the energy of each incoming X-ray.
 The observed spectrum, along with a corresponding instrument response, is then fit to a well-motivated parameterized model.
-Many such models for spectral fitting exist in XSPEC [48], an X-ray spectral fitting package distributed and maintained by the aegis of the GSFC High Energy Astrophysics Science Archival Research Center (HEASARC).
+Many such models for spectral fitting exist in XSPEC [28], an X-ray spectral fitting package distributed and maintained by the aegis of the GSFC High Energy Astrophysics Science Archival Research Center (HEASARC).
+These parameterized models differ for different types of X-ray sources, as well as assumptions about the source's atmosphere, magnetic field, temperature (a full list of models can be found in the XSPEC manual [28]).
 XSPEC has been used numerous times in the past to analyze data from Chandra as well as other spectrometers like NICER, Nustar, and XMM-Newton, making it a valuable resource for inference of neutron star properties.